sigcsets/sigcse2016/policies.md

 {% section Conference Policies %}

 SIGCSE reserves the right to reject any materials that we find offensive or inappropriate, such as politically charged material, and will not refund any expenses incurred.

+It is **required** that at least one author attend to present any and all papers, posters, etc. that have been accepted.
+Works that are submitted and accepted to SIGCSE {{site.data.main.year}}, but are not presented by one of the authors of that work, will be removed from the ACM Digital Library and, therefore, be considered *unpublished*.